Swatto/motion-inappmail/README.md

 ## Usage

 * The first params is the view or the view controller.
-It's needed to push it as a modal.
+It's needed to push it as a modal (needed).
-* The second params is the options of your mail.
+* The second params is the options of your mail (secondary).
-* The third is your callback block.
+* The third is your callback block (secondary).